juancadile/PyETR-myfork/docs/getting_started/view_construction.md

 ## Suppositions

 Suppositions are optional and are denoted with a `^` after the stage, using the same syntax for a set of states as for stages.
-In *Reason & Inquiry*, suppositions were typically denoted by &Theta; (upper-case theta) and placed in superscript position following the stage.
+In *Reason & Inquiry*, suppositions were typically denoted by Θ (upper-case theta) and placed in superscript position following the stage.

 For example, consider [Example 28](../case_index.md#e28).
 There is a view denoted